 There are two types of access control, i.e. physical access control and logical access control.
 Access controls provide a means to control who can do, use, or see what can be applied at many different levels in any system or application.

 Your business must provide the necessary environment wherein your assets can be secured, and access to only authorised users or entities can be granted.
-These access control security mechanisms must be in place for each resource or asset that must be secured and protected, and for each person and process authorised to obtain access rights.
-The following points discuss the main components of access control.
+These access control security mechanisms must be in place for each resource or asset that must be secured and protected and for each person and process authorised to obtain access rights.
+The following points discuss the main components of the access control system.

 At the heart of every access control is the process of authentication – obtaining authenticated user identification and password information that has been validated.
 Another critical component of many access control systems is the process of authorisation, where the identity or element is verified based on available access to a specified object.

-Authentication systems allow the organisation or company to confirm user identity by the provision of valid, legally acceptable identification information such as a unique employee id, access id, etc. Access is then granted based on the authentication.
-Authorisation, on the other hand, not only requires valid information or identification but also requires an ongoing evaluation, which attributes determine the rights and privileges that the user should be given for the requested resource.
+Authentication systems allow the organisation or company to confirm user identity by providing valid, legally acceptable identification information such as a unique employee id, access id, etc. Access is then granted based on the authentication and authorisation policy.
+On the other hand, authorisation requires valid information or identification.
+It requires an ongoing evaluation, which attributes determine the rights and privileges that the user should be given for the requested resource.

-Change management and audit trails are an important component ensuring records as well as critical help during incident response process.
-This process records events around who has access, what access has been granted, which resources are accessed and when is all this happening/happened.
+Change management and audit trails are important components ensuring records and critical help during the incident response process.
+This process records events around who has access, what access rights have been granted, which resources are accessed and when are all this happening/happened.

-The presence of an information security management system can assure access controls.
-A system must be available to evaluate, audit, and correct information, access, and other data security management processes, thereby keeping them running smoothly and correctly.
+An access control system must be able to manage the authentication and authorisation of users and systems.
+On a higher level, an information security management system (ISMS) enables an organisation to evaluate, audit, and correct information, access, and other data security management processes, thereby keeping them running smoothly and correctly.

 Data security is crucial in our evolving IT environment.
 Access control security is not a low-priority item on your long-term priorities.
 Access control refers to who can do what and when, end-to-end, and within a larger context; it is also about the process of obtaining, validating, and using that access information.

-Before we address this question in technical terms, compliance and regulatory requirements often cite this as important requirement:
+Before we address this question in technical terms, compliance and regulatory requirements often cite this as important requirements: